 A: Open Settings from the team’s administration page.
 If you’re not a team administrator, get added as one.

-A: Agile pages and charts displayed through Team Web Access reference the WIT data store in real time.
+A: Agile pages and charts displayed through the web portal reference the WIT data store in real time.
 That means there is no time delay from when data is entered or updated and data displayed in the Agile planning tool pages and charts.

 In the following illustration, work item fields are displayed in a blue box to emphasize that their definitions apply across all team projects within a team project collection.
 The yellow-colored boxes indicate WIT objects that are defined for a team project.
 The Agile pages and charts, shown in purple, are defined for a team.